syspimp/greystone-ansible/README.md

 ## Why did you do it?

-I bought a [Carrier Infinity, Seer 18 , 5 stage fan, 2.5 Ton, Heat Pump](https://www.carrier.com/residential/en/us/products/heat-pumps/25vna8/) system and wanted to see how it changed my energy comsumption.
+I bought a [Carrier Infinity, Seer 18 , 5 stage fan, 2.5 Ton, Heat Pump](https://www.carrier.com/residential/en/us/products/heat-pumps/25vna8/) system and wanted to see how it changed my energy consumption.
 It's supposed to save money, be super efficient. *Let's verify this claim!*

 Baseline: My old system consumed about 1 kwh whenever it ran, verified.